MicrosoftLearning/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

     - An HTTP *endpoint* to which client applications can send requests.
     - Two *keys* that can be used for authentication (client applications can use either of the keys.
 A common practice is to use one for development, and another for production.
 You can easily regenerate the development key after developers have finished their work to prevent continued access).
     - The *location* where the resource is hosted.
 This is required for requests to some (but not all) APIs.
-2. In Visual Studio Code, open a terminal and enter the following command to sign into your Azure subscription by using the Azure CLI.
+2. In Visual Studio Code, right-click the **02-cognitive-security** folder and open an integrated terminal.
+Then enter the following command to sign into your Azure subscription by using the Azure CLI.

     ```
     az login